clpsych/shared_task/README.md

 - This maintains accordance with Twitter's TOS and JHU's IRB requirements.
 - You have all the training data necessary already to build your systems, so the next few weeks should be used to have the system ready to produce the necessary ranking files.

-##Required in my inbox by March 13
+##Required in Glen's inbox by March 13
 - `Institution_SystemName_#_condition.csv` score files
 - A `.tgz` of all these together is perfectly fine.

 ##Scores returned by March 20
-- I will reply to your mail with the resultant score files.
+- Glen will reply to your mail with the resultant score files.

-##Required in my inbox by March 27
+##Required in Glen's inbox by March 27
 - Contributing authors from the institution.
 - A 2-8 page LaTeX description of the system (which we put through a light peer review process).

 ##Notification of Changes by April 3
 - We will lightly peer review the papers and may request some changes.

-##Required in my inbox by April 10
+##Required in Glen's inbox by April 10
 - Camera ready versions of the paper (LaTeX, in the format required by the workshop).

-If you have any questions, please don't hesitate to contact me: [you should have my email since I've been sending out all the links all this time]
+If you have any questions, please don't hesitate to contact Glen: coppersmith--at--jhu--.--edu